 ___________________________________________________________________________________________

-Here's a picture of this machine and the more common Price side by side.
+Here's a picture of this model and the more common Price model side by side.
 This sure looks like a Price, don't it?
-This one's a little smaller, has that striking copper-flashed finish, and has a globe that doesn't come all the way down to the base which leaves room for the collar button to be retrieved from the open area below the globe's edge, rather than from a designated opening as on the more common model.
+This one's a little smaller and the globe doesn't come all the way down to the base, which leaves room for the collar button to be retrieved from the open area below the globe's edge rather than from a specific exit opening as on the more common model.

 ___________________________________________________________________________________________